ZonglinL/ZonglinL.github.io/index.md

 My ultimate research goal is to build a leraning-based intelligent systems that can percieve the visual world at human levels, whcih can *understand different modalities, perform different tasks, and collaborate with others*.
 To achieve this, I break my research down to three sections: **think** like humans, **learn** like humans, and **robustness** of the intellegent systems, as shown in the image on the right.
 In my previous work, I primarily focused on how to **think**, including robust and effective learning-based methods for multi-agent collaboration in VPR, SE-(3) equivariant understanding of point clouds, LLM's supervision for OCR, and time series understanding.

 <br>
-My next step is to continue exploring how to **think**, developing a multi-modal model that can collaborate with others and generalize its ability to different but relevant tasks.
+The next step is to continue exploring how to **think**, developing a multi-modal model that can collaborate with others and generalize its ability to different but relevant tasks.
 In addition, **learning** with imperfect, noisy, and weakly labeled data is important to enhance the capability of intelligent systems as most real-world data are not perfectly cleaned.
 After developing a sophosticated system, it is important to take **robustness** into consideration for real-world deploment.

 <br>
 In short, my current reasearch intersts are: